 Who is Eligible?Admission to 30 & 35 Charles St West is restricted to:

-University of Toronto students pursuing a degree who:
+University of Toronto students actively registered and enrolled full-time each Fall and Winter term pursuing a degree who:

 We may also consider postdoctoral fellows and postgraduate medical trainees with a family if there is more than enough housing available to meet the demand by degree student families.
 First priority must go to student families in a degree program.